alexmcnulty/TF_tutorials/README.md

 # TF_tutorials
-My attempt to work through the TensorFlow tutorials on https://www.tensorflow.org/ using python
+My attempt to work through the TensorFlow tutorials on http://learningtensorflow.com/ and any other useful tutorials I see online using python